onsip/SIP.js/docs/api/sip.js.useragentoptions.noanswertimeout.md

 ## UserAgentOptions.noAnswerTimeout property

-Time (in seconds) after which an incoming call is rejected if not answered.
+Number of seconds after which an incoming call is rejected if not answered.

 <b>Signature:</b>